When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Introduction

 \begin{itemize}

-\item[--] We introduce QA-SNNE, a black-box, question-conditioned uncertainty estimator that extends SNNE with bilateral question–answer gating, providing three variants (embedding-based, entailment-based and cross-encoder-based).
-It operates purely on generated text, requiring no logits or model internals, making it plug-and-play across LVLMs.
+\item[--] In this paper, we address safer answer selection for surgical visual question answering (VQA) under rephrase (out-of-template) drift and heterogeneous LVLM backbones by explicitly incorporating question alignment into the uncertainty estimation process, so that uncertainty reflects not only agreement among answers but also whether those answers satisfy the question being asked.

 \item[--] We construct an out-of-template variant of EndoVis18-VQA, which will be publicly released with this paper, by rephrasing questions while strictly preserving clinical intent and the original answers.
-This resource complements in-template testing and offers a reproducible stress test for semantics-first generalization in surgical VQA.
+This resource complements in-template testing and offers a reproducible stress test for semantics-first generalization in surgical VQA, specifically under question reformulations.

-\item[--] We conduct extensive experiments on five models covering both Parameter-Efficient Fine-Tuning (PEFT) and zero-shot LVLMs backbones on the different templates plus an external validation.
-Across all datasets, QA-SNNE surpasses strong uncertainty baselines.
-Because of its black-box and output-only nature, our method generalizes cleanly across models and datasets, strengthening the safety and reliability of LVLM deployments in surgical settings.
+\item[--] We conduct extensive experiments on five models covering both Parameter-Efficient Fine-Tuning (PEFT) and zero-shot LVLM backbones on the different templates plus an external validation. question-aligned QA-SNNE improves AUROC, especially under rephrase drift Because of its black-box and output-only nature, our method generalizes cleanly across models and datasets, strengthening the safety and reliability of LVLM deployments in surgical settings.

 \end{itemize}